wasdevents/wasdevents.github/index.md

 Extensive familiarity with conferences, venues, and vendors from a multitude of industries and the experience to ensure that your event is only serviced and touched by the most proficient in their fields.

-Email us now and let's start the conversation.
+Email us today and let's start the conversation.